ChunkyTofuStudios/dozy/_pages/terms-and-conditions.md

 ## 3. Description of Service

-**DestiWake** is a mobile application designed to enhance your commuting experience by providing location-based features such as wake-up alerts and trip planning.
+**Dozy** is a mobile application designed to enhance your commuting experience by providing location-based features such as wake-up alerts and trip planning.

 ## 4. User Accounts